-Waste is a subject more take into consideration, either from a frugal or a "green" standpoint.
+Waste is a subject more take into consideration, either from a frugal or a “green” standpoint.
 Liquid soaps generally come in plastic containers.
 Some are recyclable depending on what recycling programs are available in your area.
-Bar soap can be unwrapped or wrapped in a variety of materials.
-Even if the wrapping is plastic, the amount of plastic is much smaller than the plastic bottles used for liquid soap.
+Bar soap comes unwrapped or wrapped in a variety of materials.
+Even if wrapped in plastic, the wrapping uses less plastic than the plastic bottles used for liquid soap.

 As far as the product itself, with a bar of soap, you tend to use just as much product as necessary.
 With liquids, I find it harder to get just enough.
 This is especially true with pump dispensers.
 I usually find they give enough soap for at least two people to use.

 My verdict: Bar soap is the clear winner if you are looking to reduce waste.